GrayedFox/autom8/README.md

 # autom8

-A template repo for web and backend automation using Cypress, Node, ChanceJS, plus some extras.
+A template repository for web and backend automation using Cypress, Node, and Docker (plus some extras).

 ## goal